Hackensack Emancipation Attorneys

 Emancipation is the point at which a child is no longer under the control of the parent.
 The implication of a declaration of emancipation is that neither parent has an obligation to financially support an emancipated child.
 For this reason, the emancipation of a child is often a hotly contested matter.

-Our Hackensack family law attorneys can help you navigate these matters and how they relate to your child support payments.
+Our Hackensack attorneys can help you navigate these matters and how they relate to your child support payments.
 Call Laterra & Hodge, LLC at (201) 580-2240.

 When Is a Child Emancipated?